-2. Right Cross/Straight
+2. Right Cross or Straight

 This is the perfect knockout punch.
 You have the additional torque that is provided by both the shoulders and hip.
-Because of overextending the arm, you are extremely vulnerable.
+Because of overextending the arm, you are incredibly vulnerable.
 It is therefore used as a follow-up to a jab or other hits.

 When throwing it, the upper body is turned towards your fighting opponent.
 You pivot with your back foot and rotated hips.
 The arm extends in a coiled spring manner.
 All this time, guard your chin with your left hand and recoil the hand as fast as possible.

-3. Left Hook
+3. Left hook

 It works when you transfer your weight to the left.
-The transfer must be subtle other than swinging all of it.
+The weight transfers must be subtle other than swinging all of it.
 The left foot pivots you back right where you raise your elbow and punch right across with the arm approximately 90 degrees twisted.
 Guard your chin with the right arm and do not overextend.

-4. Right Hook
+4. Right hook

-5. Left Uppercut
+5. Left uppercut

-6. Right Uppercut
+6. Right uppercut